mknee40/videoplayer/README.md

 # html5 video player

-This player aims to implement a few video ad SKDs as well to support VAST, VPAID and VMAP.
+This player aims to implement a few video ad SKDs `and native support for VAST, VPAID and VMAP.

-Ecventually implementing HLS and other streaming formats.
+Eventually implementing HLS and other streaming formats.

 # This is a work in progress